 When a recruiter is searching within their applicant tracking system for a candidate, those that best fit the keywords of the job description will show up first in the search results based on the parsed resume data.

-This is why optimizing your resume for each application is important.
+This is why thinking about these guidelines is important in optimizing your resume for each application.

 If you’re unsure about your career objective or haven’t quite settled on a goal, you’ll find that writing a powerful and effective resume is extremely difficult.